 Roland Statues Today

 Bremen’s Roland statue is the most famous.
 At 10 meters tall, you really can’t miss it.
 (Fun Fact!
-The distance between the two kneecaps on the statue is 55.372 cm, and is an official measurement called the Bremen Ell… which may actually reinforce the theory that Roland Statues relate to being a Free City, because they had their own measurement).
-Legend says that as long as Roland stands, the city will be Free.
+The distance between the two kneecaps on the statue is 55.372 cm.
+It is an official measurement called the Bremen Ell, which may reinforce the theory that Roland Statues relate to being a Free City because they had their own measurement system).
+Legend says that the city will be free as long as Roland stands.
 In 2004, this protector of Bremen was placed on the UNESCO World Heritage Sites list.
-Take a close look next time you go, because this statue is covered in symbolism.
+Take a close look next time you go because this statue is covered in symbolism.
 On his belt buckle is a small figure, there are roses at his waist, and he stands over a dwarf-like figure who peers up from his feet.

-And there is a much smaller (and more rudimentary) statue of Roland in Quedlinburg (he’s one of the oldest as well).
-As much as I loved the story my tour guide shared about him standing in the middle of the market where he was in danger of being struck by farm trucks… it looks like he’s been standing in front of the Rathaus since 1869.
-Before that he spent 400 years in pieces stored in the Ratskellerhof (maybe that’s where the story of him getting hit by a truck started).
-Today he is surrounded by a secure fence, overlooking a mosaic of the town seal.
+And there is a much smaller and more rudimentary statue of Roland in Quedlinburg (he’s one of the oldest as well).
+As much as I loved the story my tour guide shared about him standing in the middle of the market where he was in danger of being struck by farm trucks, it looks like he’s been standing in front of the Rathaus since 1869.
+Before that, he spent 400 years in pieces stored in the Ratskellerhof (maybe that’s where the story of him getting hit by a truck started).
+Today, he is protected by a secure fence and overlooks a mosaic of the town seal.

-Halle’s Roland is the oldest Roland Statue, dating back to the mid 13th century.
-Originally made from wood, he was recreated in Sandstone (alike in every detail) in the 1700s.
-This 4 meter tall Roland has been locked away, moved, and restored a few times (more often than any other Roland).
-Most recently he was saved from WWII bombing by being bunkered behind a concrete slab.
-What makes this Roland unusual is his outfit… he’s dressed as a pilgrim, complete with alms bag at his waist.
+Halle’s Roland is the oldest Roland Statue, dating back to the mid-13th century.
+Originally made from wood, he was recreated in Sandstone in the 1700s.
+This 4-meter-tall Roland has been locked away, moved, and restored a few times more often than any other Roland.
+Most recently, he was saved from WWII bombing by being bunkered behind a concrete slab.
+What makes this Roland unusual is his outfit- he’s dressed as a pilgrim, complete with an alms bag at his waist.

 Hallische Roland- Hallenser143, CC BY-SA 3.0 via Wikimedia Commons